 What do we mean by ‘free’ broadband?
 Is there really any such thing?
 And if so, how do you get it?
 BroadbandChoices takes a look.

-How to find broadband deals with no upfront cost?
+How to find broadband deals with no initial fees?

 Start off by entering your postcode into our postcode checker.